quantumghent/quantumghent.github.io/_pages/research.md

 These insights immediately led to important generalizations of DMRG - to the setting of systems with periodic boundary conditions, to the case of the thermodynamic limit through uniform MPS, to the setting of density operators through the introduction of matrix product operators, to the simulation of real-time evolution as a variational problem on the manifold of MPS, and, crucially, to the introduction of the class of projected entangled pair states (PEPS), a variational class of states that overcomes the limitation of DMRG for simulating higher dimensional systems.<br>
 Since these early works,  the field of computational tensor networks has become a very active field of research, and great progress is being made in constructing better and more robust methods to optimize the corresponding MPS and PEPS.
 The development of such better methods forms one of the core activities of the Quantum Group.
 Recent successes are e.g. the introduction of the time dependent variational principle (TDVP) in MPS, providing state of the art methods for simulating time evolution and for finding ground states of infinitely long systems through the variational uniform MPS (VUMPS) method, and of tangent plane methods to target low-lying topological excitations in the form of plane waves.
 We are also very actively pursuing robust gradient-based methods for optimizing PEPS - without a doubt the most important open problem in the field. <br><br>

-A collection of recent papers on algorithms for tensor networks:
+A collection of recent papers on devising algorithms for tensor networks:
 </p>
 <p style="margin-left: 40px">